Genghis Khan 元太祖 [1162 - 18 Aug 1227]

 From Online Collection ➚ of Brooklyn Museum ➚, 2005, available under a Creative Commons license ➚.

 Genghiz or Genghis Khan had a vision that propelled him to seek to bring all of humanity under one unified kingdom.
 At the time, the nomadic people of Mongolia were divided into many tribes with strong family loyalties.
 Genghiz's first great achievement was to unify the Mongols under himself as the one great Khan (or ruler) in 1206.
 Genghiz lived through hard times as a boy, after his father was murdered the family had to subsist on wild plants and the occasional mouse.
+For a while he is believed to have served as a mercernary in a Chinese army.
 Soon enough, under his leadership, the massed horde of Mongol warriors on horseback became an unstoppable force wherever they went.
 After five years he began an invasion of northern China with an army of 200,000.
 Northern China at this time was under the control of the Jin dynasty and the Western Xia kingdom.
 China's Great Wall had not been maintained and it proved little obstacle to his advance.
 The 150,000 strong Chinese army and formidable city wall defenses could not repulse his attacks for long.
-Two armies attacked and besieged Beijing (at that time called Zhongdu) in 1214-15 and the city was systematically looted and burnt to the ground in 1215.
+Two armies attacked and besieged Beijing (at that time called Zhongdu) in 1214-15 and the city was systematically looted and burnt to the ground.

 His tactic for conquest was simple: ‘surrender or die’.
 If a city held out against him, then all the inhabitants were put to the sword.
 In some conquered kingdoms (such as the Western Xia) it is estimated that 98% of the population were killed.
 The Southern Song dynasty based at Hangzhou felt themselves safe beyond the natural defenses of mountains and rivers.
 Although invincible on open plains the Mongol horsemen could not so easily launch attacks over the steep mountains and the wide rivers of central and southern China.
 The defeat of their foes, the Jurchen (Jin), in northern China did not seem necessarily a bad thing to the Song people.
 Indeed the Mongol invasion could have given opportunity for the Song to retake some land in the north.